The Guide to HMOs

 Lenders usually determine the value of HMO properties based on factors like the potential rental income from tenants, its size, location and condition.

-Yes, if your application does not meet council’s requirements, it may be refused.
+Yes, if your application does not meet a council’s requirements, it may be refused.

 Yes, it is possible.
 Most lenders will view this the same way as a multi-tenant house.
 Generally flats have fewer bedrooms, so are not as commonly used as an HMO.

 Yes, it is possible.
-However, there are a limited number of lenders that offer HMO mortgages for expats.
+There are fewer lenders that offer HMO mortgages for expats, so best to speak to our broker team for expert help.